ibrahimgunduz34/divergedetector/README.md

 # Diverge Detector

-This script, fetch the last pushed branches from repository and check the each branch for diverge.
-If repository has any diverged branch, script finalizes without zero code.
+Diverge detector, detects diverged branches in the specified repository and throws an error for branches which is problem.

 # Installation